Apertures, Aspect Ratios, Film Formats

 Does this look familiar?
 It should.
 Here, instead of the shutter closing a little bit late, it’s opening a little bit too early.
 But basically it’s the same problem, with the same solutions.

-When you don’t see either one of the above problems, that’s because, in all likelihood, you’re seeing both of them at the same time:
+When you don’t see simply either one or the other of the above problems, that’s because, in all likelihood, you’re seeing both of them at the same time:

 So what causes this?
 In my experience, there could be at least one of several things wrong.
 The most common analysis would be that your management purchased Century projectors, without opting for the 90° shutter blades, which are not the default blades.
 The default blades are 82°.
 Why that is, I have no idea.
 Maybe 82° blades can work in ideal circumstances.
 But they didn’t work in the circumstances I had to deal with.